Cyril King: Political career

 To support his election for governor in 1970 and challenge the Democratic Party in the Virgin Islands, he developed the Independent Citizens Movement.
 Even though his 1970 campaign was unsuccessful, he ran again in 1974 and won, becoming the second governor of the Virgin Islands.
 At the time of his death, he had been planning to run for a second term.

+Death

+While stateside on official business in 1977, King took ill and decided to return to the territory where he was welcomed by a large crowd of supporters at the airport that now bears his name.
+He worked from home but never recovered fully, and died on January 2, 1978.
+It was eventually revealed he suffered from cancer.

 Legacy

-A Virgin Islands' statute puts aside April 7, King's birthday, as Cyril Emmanuel King Day.
+A Virgin Islands statute puts aside April 7, King's birthday, as Cyril Emmanuel King Day.

 In 1984, the Harry S. Truman Airport on St. Thomas was renamed Cyril E. King Airport by the Virgin Islands Legislature.